mickeyshaughnessy/StarConflict/README.md

 The game objects are complete string representations of game states.
 These are stored in the server Redis with keys `'game:'+<_id>` and are passed to clients.
-Game states are instantiated into a game - a group of Card objects - when the game state is to be updated.
+Game states are instantiated into a game - a group of Card and Player objects - when the game state is to be updated.
 The card objects are destroyed when the game state is finished updating.

 A player action on the client is first validated and then pushed to the server to update.
 After the update the new game state is pushed to the clients.